blinxjs/blinx-docs/events.md

 * Name of the event to which we want to subscribe.
 * If we need to be specific about the source of event, we should be knowing the css selector of the source module.
 * If we need to subscribe just for once and trash the subscription
-* Which function of the module should be called when the event mentioned is triggered.
+* Which function of the module should be called when the event mentioned is triggered and what should be its context.
 * Subscription behaviour based on type \(mentioned in Events section above\)

 ###### Static Subscriptions